Lise Van Susteren

 Lise Van Susteren (born March 7, 1951) is an American psychiatrist, commentator, author and environmental activist.
+She is a general and forensic psychiatrist in Washington, D.C., and an expert on the physical and psychological impacts of climate change.

-Van Susteren has founded several national organizations to raise public awareness of climate change and to advocate for environmental policies.
+Van Susteren has founded several national organizations to raise public awareness of climate change and to advocate for environmental policies including the Climate Psychiatry Alliance and the Climate Psychology Alliance of North America.

 Background

 Van Susteren received her medical degree in 1982 from the University of Paris.
 She interned at the Hospital St. Anne and the American Hospital of Paris and at Hospital Tokoin in Lomé, Togo.
 She completed her residency training in psychiatry at St. Elizabeths Hospital in Washington, D.C.
 Van Susteren is board certified in general and forensic psychiatry.
 She has worked as an assistant clinical professor of psychiatry at Georgetown University Department of Psychiatry, and as a consultant to the Central Intelligence Agency. conducting psychological assessments of world leaders, and at community mental health centers in the metropolitan Washington, D.C., area.

 Van Susteren is a volunteer with Physicians for Human Rights., evaluating and testifying on behalf of torture victims seeking political asylum in the United States.
 She has been a volunteer reader for the Metropolitan Washington Ear., an organization that records written material for the blind, and as a volunteer provider at homeless shelters, for victims of Hurricane Katrina, and the 2010 Haiti earthquake.
-In 1984, Van Susteren co-founded The Friends of St. Elizabeths., a nonprofit organization dedicated to the humane treatment of the mentally ill and the historic preservation of St. Elizabeths Hospital.
+In 1984, Van Susteren co-founded The Friends of St. Elizabeths, a nonprofit organization dedicated to the humane treatment of the mentally ill and the historic preservation of St. Elizabeths Hospital.